blairrorani/blairrorani-old/about.md

 <p style="margin-bottom: 30px;" class="u-c-txt"><img src="{{ site.baseurl }}/images/blair-rorani-desktop.png" alt="Photo of Blair Rorani"></p>

-I help companies (and everyday people) create change.
+I help companies (and everyday people) [create change]({{ site.baseurl }}/change-design).
 I’ve worked with organisations like ANZ, Commonwealth Bank, IAG, Vodafone, SafeTrac, the Red Cross and the Government.

-Currently I teach and practise [change design]({{ site.baseurl }}/change-design) from Sydney, Australia.
+Currently I teach, speak and consult on large change projects from Sydney, Australia.

 ## How can I help you?
 * <a href="mailto:blair@rorani.com">Hire me to help you create change</a>